galaux/galaux.github.io/_drafts/it-interview-questions.md

 - Which HTTP methods are idempotents?
   - PUT, DELETE, and safe request methods
 - Thus, what is the difference in how GET and POST can be treated by a web proxy?
-  - As GET is idempotent, it can be cached by proxies.
-POST cannot.
+  - GET (and HEAD) can be cached by proxies.
+POST (and others) cannot.
 - What does REST mean and how does work?
   - REpresentational State Transfer
   - TODO